 By 1719, Catesby had returned to England, where influential members of the Royal Society, then chaired by Sir Isaac Newton, had learned of his work in the colonies.
-Led by William Sherard, “one of the most celebrated botanists of the age,” members began soliciting sponsors to finance Catesby for a botanical expedition to the Lowcountry of South Carolina.
+Led by William Sherard, “one of the most celebrated botanists of the age,” members began soliciting sponsors to finance Catesby for a botanical expedition to South Carolina.
 By 1722, Catesby was again crossing the Atlantic.
 This time his studies would reveal the natural marvels of what was still an exotic – and largely unexplored – continent and which would be chronicled in his monumental Natural History of Carolina, Florida & the Bahama Islands.

 Catesby’s four years of travels throughout South Carolina, parts of Georgia, and the Bahamas took him to lush and mysterious places: swamps where coniferous trees lost their needles in winter; dense maritime forests of oaks that bore leaves year round; endless salt marshes where grasses drifted in the wind to the horizon; and bark huts pitched for him by his Native American helpers.
 Everywhere he saw and painted plants and animals unknown in his homeland: massive buffaloes, and frogs in exotic stripes of yellow and green; swallowtail butterflies and summer ducks who nested in trees; painted and indigo buntings, blue herons and bald eagles; magnificent broad-leaved magnolias, wild lilies, flowering laurels and climbing vines.

-After returning to England in 1726, Catesby spent the subsequent 20 years laboring over his Natural History, the first fully illustrated study of the natural history of North America and the most comprehensive to date.
+After returning to England in 1726, Catesby spent the subsequent two decades years laboring over his Natural History, the first fully illustrated study of the natural history of North America and the most comprehensive to date.
 Working virtually alone, Catesby personally oversaw every aspect of the work’s production – even learning the difficult art of etching on copper plates, when Continental sources for this skill proved unavailable or too expensive.
-Published in eleven sections and featuring more than 200 hand-colored etchings, the Natural History remains Catesby’s singular achievement.
+Published in eleven sections and featuring more than 220 hand-colored etchings, the Natural History remains Catesby’s singular achievement.
 To finance this arduous and expensive printing project, Catesby sought subscriptions, offering his book in sections of 20 plates to be published every four months.
-Each of the 160 subscribed copies of the work was individually hand colored and bound to the specifications of the subscriber.
-It is possible that no two were exactly alike.
+He personally presented the first section to Her Majesty Queen Caroline in May 1729, and later he dedicated the first volume of the Natural History to her.

-In a fortunate twist to the Catesby story, the entire collection of his original paintings are in the Royal Collection in Windsor Castle.
+In a fortunate twist to the Catesby story, the original paintings for Natural History of Florida, Carolina and the Bahama islands are now in the Royal Collection in Windsor Castle.
 They were purchased in three leather-bound volumes from a bookseller by King George III in 1768.
-The 1997 public exhibition of a number of them at Buckingham Palace and in the Unites States has stimulated an international re-examination of Catesby’s artistic and scientific achievements.
-Remounted and photographed by Alecto Historical Editions Limited of Essex, England before being returned to storage, these original paintings do much to restore the reputation and significance of Mark Catesby’s work.
+The 1997 public exhibition of some of them at Buckingham Palace and in the United States stimulated an international re-examination of Catesby’s artistic and scientific achievements.
+Separately mounted and photographed by Alecto Historical Editions Limited of Essex, England, before being returned to storage, these original paintings do much to restore the reputation and significance of Mark Catesby’s work.